dreamcatcher-tech/network/Inbox/2024-10-30 1622 how can io and addressing be separated.md

 FS should be separate from git, as this is just an implementation detail.

 FS needs to have a layer that takes persistence commands, where the live ram version is pushed down to deeper storage.
 The snapshot id is passed up.
+FS needs to know about snapshot references, so that it can move things around by their content reference id, rather than their full value.
+How that reference is modelled should be freeform, and it doesn't care about the underlying implementation.

+Then we should make a very simplisitic version underneath which just ids everything with a counter.